AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 "Nox..."
 Your ice blue eyes were sad.
 "I don't want to leave you.
 What if they don't remember me?
 Or you?
 I can make them forget.
 I can find him, make it even more a dream.
 I've done it before."
 You said.

 And as I watched I understood.
-Why you aren't pissed at me for not remembering, at least not as much as I would exp
+Why you aren't pissed at me for not remembering, at least not as much as I would expect.
+You know deep down.

+"I'll make you forget me.
+I'll visit, but you won't remember me.
+We'll never use our names again, we'll wear different faces.
+We'll be someone else - always some one else.
+But I can't not come here.
+You are my only friend."
+You pleaded with me.

+"I don't want to forget you."
+I was on the verge of tears - then and now.

+"We have to.
+Nox.
+I can't know you are Venatori.
+I

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMzk0NDg3NywtMTUxNzE1NTI1MSwyMD
-cyNzIyMDY3LC05NjgyMTM1XX0=
+eyJoaXN0b3J5IjpbODgzMTAyODYxLC0xNTE3MTU1MjUxLDIwNz
+I3MjIwNjcsLTk2ODIxMzVdfQ==
 -->